Table of Contents:

 Outdoor/Indoor Rug

-Now, if you are looking for a rug placement in an open living/dining kitchen, this should be your go-to choice.
+Now, if you are looking for a rug placement in an open kitchen with a living room, this should be your go-to choice.
 Such rugs are usually made with Polypropylene, making them durable and easy to clean.
 If you have a pet, don’t think twice before going for these rugs!

 Where to Place Your Kitchen Rug?